-In calendar year 2003, the most recent year for which complete data are available, SSA received more than 436,000 SSI applications for children.
-This represents 20 percent of the more than 2.2 million SSI applications received during that period.
+In calendar year 2005, the most recent year for which complete data are available, the Social Security Administration (SSA) received almost 460,000 SSI applications for children.
+This represents 18 percent of the more than 2.5 million SSI applications received during that period.

-Almost 180,000 children were awarded SSI payments in calendar year 2003.
-This was nearly 22 percent of the 824,000 persons awarded SSI in that period.
+Nearly 177,000 children were awarded SSI payments in calendar year 2005.
+This was almost 21 percent of the 846,000 persons awarded SSI in that period.

 Historically, the percentages of both applications and awards for children have gradually increased.
 Both rates rose rapidly in the early to mid-1990s, after the Zebley v.
 Sullivan decision.
-They dropped off somewhat after welfare reform legislation was enacted in 1996, but they now appear to again be representing an increasing share of all applications and awards.
+They dropped off somewhat after welfare reform legislation was enacted in 1996.
+The number of applications for children has continued to increase since then, but their percentage share of all applications has gradually decreased.
+Both the number and percentage of awards for children have increased since welfare reform, with the exception of a slight decrease in their percentage of all applications in 2004 and 2005.